Skip to content

 • Managers can’t communicate what they don’t understand.
 Developing that knowledge may well be the most significant training effort you undertake all year.

 • Understand that trying to stifle conversations about pay equity only reinforces perceptions that pay is unfair.
-Teach managers how to have the difficult conversations about differences in pay.
+Teach managers how to have difficult conversations about differences in pay.

 Before you implement your new compensation planning tool, take a close look at the conversations you are having about pay.
 The conversation matters more than cash.